mgmartel/BP-Active/readme.txt

 == Changelog ==

+=0.1.3=

+* Small fix for when BP Active is loaded through ajax

 =0.1.2=

 * Fixed: links are now removed when their preview is closed
 * Don't bother coming up with a preview window if no data is found

 =0.1.1=

-* Use EXIF data to automatically rotate images on the server
+* Auto-rotate images based on EXIF data

 =0.1=

 * Initial release to GitHub